x123/kdy-iss/docs/sail-handling.md

 6. Close the jammer and tighten the halyard using the cockpit winch.
 Watch the luff of the sail to ensure correct tension and that the sail is set correctly.
-7. Tighen the vang, check the outhaul, and tidy the remainder of the halyard and stow it inside.
+7. Tighten the outhaul and vang, and tidy the remainder of the halyard and stow it inside.
 8. The helm can now bear away and begin sailing.

 # Reefing the mainsail